 I’ve been in 10 day Buddhist retreats before as well as many Shambhala weekend retreats.
 There were set schedules, strict silence, teachers lecturing to a passive crowd, and a definitive technique of meditation to practice.
 In this format I felt an unspoken peer pressure to be a good spiritual student – or at least appear the good student.
 In other words, even if I wasn’t actually in a meditative state, I wanted to look like a good meditator.

 Buddhist retreats vary greatly in character, of course, but those qualities were there in varying degree for all the ones I’ve attended.
 There is an unspoken rule of speaking and moving in a slow, dignified, controlled manner, no matter what is felt inside.
 Some courageous souls do speak out, and I have learned to do this myself, but it is difficult to go against the grain.
-(FYI, the strictest was Goenka’s 10 day Vippassana course, which I would in general not recommend to any but those who feel they absolutely need to be trapped in a prison setting to meditate – here is a good idea of what to expect.)
+(FYI, the strictest was Goenka’s 10 day Vippassana course, which I would in general not recommend to any but those who feel they absolutely need to be trapped in a prison setting to meditate – here is a good idea of what to expect, which includes a day by day synopsis.)

 Meditation without a goal